 Here's What Tourists Should Expect Their Meals To Be Like In Italy

-I can't think of anyone who has never once dreamed of dining in Italy.
-Home to some of the most iconic, mouthwatering foods in the entire world, Italy is perhaps the first place people think of when deciding what European country has the best food.
-Whether you're just kicking off your Italian vacation in Rome, or are secreting away to one of Italy's lesser known islands, you can rest certain in knowing that there is always going to be something good to eat in this amazing country.
+You would be hard pressed to find anyone who has never dreamed of dining in Italy.
+Home to some of the most iconic, mouthwatering foods in the world, Italy is perhaps the first place people suggest if you're looking for a European foodie paradise.
+Whether you're just kicking off your Italian vacation in Rome or stealing away to some of Italy's most beautiful, lesser known islands, you can rest assured that there is always going to be something good to eat in this amazing country.

-This list is going to take a more personal approach.
-I lived in Florence, Italy for 6 months in 2015 as part of my university's study abroad program.
-During those months I saw Florence's best attractions, explored the city's hidden gems, and ate enough food to be able to impart some Italian cultural knowledge to travelers who may only be staying for a week or two.
+I lived in Florence, Italy for six months in 2015 as part of my university's study abroad program.
+During those months, I saw Florence's best attractions, explored the city's hidden gems, and ate enough food to be able to impart some Italian cultural knowledge to travelers who may only be staying for a week or two.

-This knowledge, combined with information gathered from other trusted sources, have created a list of what tourists should expect their meals to be like in Italy.
-We could very easily spend days discussing the fine details of Italian food culture.
-Unfortunately, we don't have time for that.
-So, contained within is the essential information you need in order to make your trip to Italy as enjoyable, and flavorful, as possible.
+This knowledge, combined with information gathered from other trusted sources, helped me to create a list of what tourists should expect their meals to be like in Italy.
+We could very easily spend days discussing the fine details of Italian food culture, but contained within this article is the most essential information you need in order to make your trip to Italy as enjoyable, and flavorful, as possible.

 Breakfast is short and sweet

-Unlike the full breakfasts you will find in other European countries, such as Ireland, in Italy breakfast is not a sit down meal.
-Almost everywhere in the country, breakfast is eaten at a fast clip and consists of two components: pastry and coffee.
-The pastries are universally sweet, and are commonly a sfogliatella (flaky pastry with sweet ricotta filling), cornetto (croissant-shaped and filled with jam), biscotti, or maritozzi (brioche buns filled with whipped cream).
+Unlike the full breakfasts you will find in other European countries, such as Ireland, the first meal of the day is not typically a sit-down affair in Italy.
+Instead, breakfast generally consists of two components: pastry and coffee.
+The pastries are usually sweet, such as a sfogliatella (flaky pastry with sweet ricotta filling), a cornetto (croissant-shaped, sometimes filled with custard or jam), biscotti, or maritozzi (brioche buns filled with whipped cream).

 Lunch and dinner are later in the day

-While all meals are considered ritual and important in Italy, more emphasis and effort are put into lunch and dinner.
+While all meals are considered important in Italy, more emphasis and effort are put into lunch and dinner.
 Lunch is the main meal of the day, and often lasts upwards of two hours.
-Always served between 12:30 and 2 p.m., an Italian lunch will commonly consist of three courses: the primo (a pasta, risotto, or soup), the secondo (a meat or fish), and the contorno (a small side dish, typically some kind of vegetable).
-Dessert is usually taken elsewhere, and is some sweet fruit, pastry, or a scoop of gelato.
+Generally served between 12:30 and 2 p.m., an Italian lunch will commonly consist of three courses: the primo (a pasta, risotto, or soup), the secondo (a meat or fish), and the contorno (a small side dish, typically a vegetable).
+Dessert is usually taken elsewhere and is generally a sweet fruit, pastry, or a scoop of gelato.

-The size and time it takes to eat a classic Italian lunch means that dinner is going to be far later in the evening than most tourists are used to.
-Most restaurants close their doors between 2:30 and 7:30 p.m., and won't start serving dinner until 8:30 p.m.
-This, according to the Italians, is the optimal time for digestion before bed.
+The size and time it takes to eat a classic Italian lunch means that dinner is going to be far later in the evening than most tourists are used to as well.
+Many restaurants close their doors around 2:30 p.m. and won't start serving dinner until they reopen, usually around 7:30 p.m.
+This, according to many Italians, is the optimal time for digestion before bed.

-Because lunch is so large, dinner is a smaller affair.
+Because lunch is so large, dinner is a smaller affair by comparison.
 A similar course structure is observed, but the count is limited to smaller servings of a primo and secondo.
-After dinner, digestivo — a small, alcoholic beverage — is served to aid with digestion.
-If you are peckish between meals, most bars will serve up small sandwiches, and gelato shops are usually open to the wee hours of the morning if you fancy a midnight snack.
+After dinner, a digestivo — a small, alcoholic beverage — is served to aid with digestion.
+If you are peckish between meals, most bars will serve up small sandwiches and gelato shops are usually open to the wee hours of the morning if you fancy a midnight snack.

 The best pizza is in Naples

 As Rick Steves puts it: Naples is not for everyone.
-It is crowded, dirty, and the people there are much more assertive and opinionated than you'll find in other parts of Italy.
-There is also a decent amount of crime that occurs in Naples, so you will want to be careful if you plan on visiting.
-However, there can be no repudiation when I say that taking on Naples is worth the effort, because you get the world's best pizza out of the deal.
+It's crowded, gritty, and the people there are considered to be more assertive and opinionated than in other parts of Italy.
+Crime can also be an issue in Naples, so you will want to be careful if you plan on visiting.
+However, there can be no repudiation when I say that Naples is worth the effort because you get the world's best pizza out of the deal.

 The single best pizza I ever had was in Naples.
-It came out of a hole-in-the-wall on a forgotten side street.
-The classic Neapolitan pizza – tomato, mozzarella cheese, olive oil and basil – is served with such precision and flare that it counts as its own art form.
+It came out of a hole-in-the-wall pizzeria on a forgotten side street.
+The classic Neapolitan pizza — tomato, mozzarella cheese, olive oil, and basil — was served with such precision and flare that it counted as its own art form.
 My recommendation would be to see where the locals are lining up to eat.
 Based on my experience, these are the best places to get pizza.
-However, you can go practically anywhere in Naples and be guaranteed to find a quality slice.
+However, you can go practically anywhere in Naples and be almost guaranteed to find a quality slice.

 Find authentic gelato